axibase/atsd/rule-engine/notifications/custom-jenkins.md

 ![](images/jenkins_rule_notification.png)

-Note that these three parameters are visible in the rule editor because their placeholders were specified in the `Endpoint URL` and the JSON payload.
+Note that these three parameters are visible in the rule editor because their placeholders are present in the `Endpoint URL` and the JSON payload.

-When the notification is executed, all placeholders in the request URL and the payload will be resolved as follows:
+When the notification is executed, all placeholders will be resolved as follows:

 `https://jenkins.example.org/job/atsd-api-test/build`